dozpupp/safelog/README.md

 3. Click "Encrypt & Save"
 4. Secret is encrypted client-side and stored

+### Share a Secret
+1. Click the Share icon on a secret
+2. Search for a user by username or address
+3. Select the user and click "Share"
+4. The secret is securely re-encrypted for the recipient

 ### View a Secret
 1. Click the unlock 🔓 button
 2. Approve decryption in MetaMask